dfinity/examples/motoko/counter/README.md

 ![Compatibility](https://img.shields.io/badge/compatibility-0.6.20-blue) [![Build Status](https://github.com/dfinity/examples/workflows/motoko-counter-example/badge.svg)](https://github.com/dfinity/examples/actions?query=workflow%3Amotoko-counter-example)

-This sample project create a single actor named `+Counter+` and provides a simple example of how you can verify that the variable state—that is, the value of the variable between calls—persists.
+This example demonstrates a counter application.
+It uses an orthogonally persistent `counter` variable to store an arbitrary precision natural number that represents the current value of the counter.

-The program uses the `+counter+` variable to contain a natural number that represents the current value of the counter.
+## Introduction

-This program supports the following types of function calls:
+The application provides an interface that exposes the following methods:

-* The `+set+` function call updates the current value to an arbitrary numeric value you specify as an argument.
+*  `set`, which sets the value of the counter;

-* The `+inc+` function call updates the current value, incrementing by 1 (no return value).
+*  `inc`, which increments the value of the counter; and

-* The `+get+` function call queries and returns the current value.
+*  `get`, which gets the value of the counter.

 ## Prerequisites